Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A
-- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it is be a better choice than `formal-TAN` for the JHV `Orthographic` mode for which visual consistency with `HPC` is preferred
+- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it may be a better choice than `formal-TAN` for JHV `Orthographic` mode when visual consistency with `HPC` is preferred
 - this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing